Notes from Win

-The three third-down touchdown passes matched his career-best for a regular season game.
-He also completed the feat against the Carolina Panthers in 2006.
+The three touchdowns matched his career-best for a regular season game.
+He had three third-down touchdowns against the Carolina Panthers in 2006.

 Shotgun: Manning was 8-for-10 for 92 yards and three touchdowns on his throws out of shotgun.
 He had gone 38-for-70 in it over his previous three games, with three interceptions and six sacks.

 Elias Stat of the Day: Manning now has 200 touchdown passes, one more than Simms did in his Giants career.
-Manning is the fourth-quickest to 200 touchdown throws among active quarterbacks (132 games).
-Eli's brother Peyton Manning got there fastest, in 106 games.
+He is the fourth-quickest to 200 touchdown throws among active quarterbacks (132 games).
+Eli's brother got there fastest (106 games_.